 RMH Second Guide.
 For the summit day only.

 Porters.
-For tents and food.
+For kitchen equipment and group food.

 Rescue Service Check-in.

-Rental of personal equipment.
+Rental of personal climbing equipment.

 Porter service for your personal equipment.
 Available for a small fee.